 - Don't share your Intuit passwords with anyone.

 - Make sure that your password is complex.
 Include both numbers and capital letters.

 - Make sure that you have virus protection and a firewall on any computer you use to access Intuit products.

 - Don't install programs from people or companies you don't know.

 How your bank connection works

 If you connect your bank account, QuickBooks automatically and securely downloads your transactions.
-Using the existing data from your bank saves time since you don't need to manually record transactions.
-QuickBooks will continue to automatically download your transactions so your accounts stay up-to-date.
+Using the existing data from your bank saves time, as you don't need to manually record transactions.
+QuickBooks will continue to automatically download your transactions so your accounts stay up to date.

 How we keep your information secure

 We rely on advanced, industry-recognized security and virus safeguards to keep your financial data private and protected.
 This includes password-protected sign-ins, firewall-protected servers, and the same encryption technology used by the world's top banks.

 Where your data is physically located